Overview

 You don't need to explicitly include the WHERE keyword in the Source Filter field.
 For example, if you want to replicate only records where the COUNTRY field equals 'US', simply enter

-COUNTRY = 'US'in the Source Filter field.In the Target section, the Target datastore and its database and schema values are displayed only when the datastore configuration contains their values.
-If no values are specified, then Source datastore’s database and schema values will be used.
+In the Target section, the Target datastore is displayed.
+If no database or schema values are specified in the target datastore, then Source datastore’s database and schema values will be used.

 In the Target Name field, enter the table name corresponding to the source table name.